Virginia Ancestry

 Target Audience: Intermediate.

 Description: This double session explains the benefits of land platting in problem solving.
 It demonstrates manual land platting and then shows how DeedMapper software can be utilized to plat land and reconstruct ancestral neighborhoods.
-Advanced features of Deedmapper including adding plats to historic maps and overlaying on Google Earth are also discussed.
+Advanced features of DeedMapper including adding plats to historic maps and overlaying on Google Earth are also discussed.

 Title: Magic in Manuscripts and Business Records